4 Best Practices for Developing mHealth Apps

 63 percent of health systems are deploying or plan on implementing an mHealth communications platform of at least 500 smartphones within the next 12 to 18 months – mHealth Intelligence

-mHealth apps are an essential part of a broader healthcare ecosystem, with widespread adoption due to the demand for convenient, patient-centered care.Click To Tweet Research has highlighted the key core features patients expect from their mHealth apps to be efficiency, better access to information, integration with other channels, and the availability of person-to-person communication.
+mHealth apps are an essential part of a broader healthcare ecosystem, with widespread adoption due to the demand for convenient, patient-centred care.Click To Tweet Research has highlighted the key core features patients expect from their mHealth apps to be efficiency, better access to information, integration with other channels, and the availability of person-to-person communication.

 Core Features & Functionality of mHealth Apps